tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 8. Save the Web.config file in Visual Studio.

-    > **NOTE**  You can take this lab a step further and publish the Web App to an Azure App Service  and enable [System-assigned Managed Identities](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet).
+    > **Note**:  You can take this lab a step further and publish the Web App to an Azure App Service  and enable [System-assigned Managed Identities](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet).
 This will allow you to completely remove any authentication from your configurations and utilize [Key Vault references](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).

 ### Task 5: Test the solution